EBITDA – Part I standard formula and income statement adjustments

 A sound balance sheet refers to an enterprise’s ability to pay current bills, maintain long-term debt and have working capital available to address common business circumstances.
 Let’s look at each one independently.

-The q is the best barometer of an ability to meet immediate needs of the business.
+The quick ratio is the best barometer of an ability to meet immediate needs of the business.
 Basically the inventory is not counted in current assets and with dealerships, the corresponding floor plan is excluded too.
 White Diamond Marine Inc.’s current assets now equal $126,587 and the current liabilities is equal to $100,005.
 So the ratio is:

 Quick Ratio = Adjusted Current Assets